Viking Age arms and armour: Sword

 Swords were very costly to make, and a sign of high status.
-They were rarely used and some swords found in graves were probably not sturdy enough for battle or raiding, and instead were likely decorative items.
+Many were rarely used and some swords found in graves were probably not sturdy enough for battle or raiding, and instead were likely decorative items.
 Like Roman spathae, they were worn in leather-bound wooden scabbards suspended from a strap across the right shoulder.
 Early blades were pattern welded, a technique in which strips of wrought iron and mild steel were twisted and forged together, with the addition of a hardened edge.
-Later blades of homogeneous steel, imported probably from the Rhineland, many bearing inlaid makers' marks and inscriptions, such as INGELRII or VLFBERHT.
+Later blades of homogeneous steel, imported probably from the Rhineland, many bearing inlaid makers' marks and inscriptions, such as Ingelrii or Vlfberht.
 Local craftsmen often added their own elaborately decorated hilts, and many swords were given names, such as Leg-biter and Gold-hilt.
 The sword grip was usually made of an organic material, such as wood, horn, or antler (which does not often survive for archaeological uncovering), and may well have been wound around with textile.

 Owning a sword was a matter of high honour.
 Persons of status might own ornately decorated swords with silver accents and inlays.
 Most Viking warriors would own a sword as one raid was usually enough to afford a good blade.
 Most freemen would own a sword with goðar, jarls and sometimes richer freemen owning much more ornately decorated swords.
 The poor farmers would use an axe or spear instead but after a couple of raids they would then have enough to buy a sword.
 One sword mentioned in the Laxdæla saga was valued at half a crown, which would correspond to the value of 16 milk-cows.
 Constructing such weapons was a highly specialized endeavour and many sword-blades were imported from foreign lands, such as the Rhineland.
 Swords could take up to a month to forge and were of such high value that they were passed on from generation to generation.
 Often, the older the sword, the more valuable it became.